 We need the Optimistic Time, Pessimistic Time, and Most Likely Time for the activity to determine the PERT estimate.

-The question says it is most likely that the task can be completed in 20 days, hence: Most Likely Time = 20 days
+The question says it is most likely that the task can be completed in 20 days; hence the Most Likely Time = 20 days.

-It also says that in the worst case it may take 30 days, hence: Pessimistic Time = 30 days
+It also says that in the worst case, it may take 30 days; hence the Pessimistic Time = 30 days.

-Finally, it says that if all conditions are favorable, it will take 15 days to complete the task, hence: Optimistic Time = 15 days.
+Finally, it says that if all conditions are favorable, it will take 15 days to complete the task; hence the Optimistic Time = 15 days.